RedisLabs/redislabs-docs/content/rc/accounts/account-settings.md

 {{< note >}}
 Changing the billing address for your account will remove any payment methods associated with the old billing address.
 See [Add payment method]({{<relref "/rc/billing-and-payments#add-payment-method">}}) to learn how to add a payment method back to your account.
 {{< /note >}}

+## Time zone settings

+To update the time zone, select the desired time zone from the **Time zone** drop-down.

 ## Security settings